riceissa/breathing/doc.md

 \end{aligned}$$

 What does all of this show?
 Well, the quantity $\frac{\Delta p\mathrm{CO_2}}{p\mathrm{CO_2}}$ is actually the fractional change in pCO~2~.
 So it shows that _the change in pH is a function of the fractional change in pCO~2~_.
 This is one way to understand why having low CO~2~ means your pH changes more easily: the same amount of absolute CO~2~ change results in a greater fractional change in CO~2~.
 (Note: fractional change is almost the same thing as percentage change, just divided by 100.)

+This seems wrong to me, but I should look at the cited works by Ley:
+"Ley (1988a, 1988b) has offered a plausible explanation for this phenomenon based on the body’s adaptation to chronic hyperventilation.
+The long-term reduction in bicarbonate buffer concentration, offsetting lowered PaCO2, returns pH to normal, but the equilibrium is an uneasy one, dependent on the hyperventilation continu- ing.
+This situation makes the individual more susceptible than ever to a rise in CO2 (more acidity) because the alka- line buffer has been reduced.
+Consequently a change in breathing toward normal, away from hyperventilation, would feel closer to suffocation than if the person pos- sessed normal bicarbonate buffering capacity." [@breathingdisordersbookchapter4, p.
+68-69] Specifically, i don't think it's the lower bicarbonate that is the problem, it's the lowered CO~2~. i think the literature is very misleading about this point and they all keep repeating the same mistaken thing, and none of them actually provide a mathematical model of this.

 for advanced buteyko practitioners however, my current guess is that their PCO~2~ levels are normal (40--45\ mmHg). so now, how do we explain how they can hold their breaths for so long? i think some other factors are at play here including: